 Typically, there are two types of detoxification programs – medical detox and social detox.
 Medical detox is meant for severe addictions.
 Under this detox method, patients receive medications to alleviate withdrawal symptoms.

 Medical detox is necessary for patients who:

 For patients with mild addiction, social detox is a viable option.
 You get to enter peer support groups or family therapy sessions that help keep withdrawal symptoms at bay.
 The social model is based on emotional care where individuals are placed in a supportive environment to enable them get through withdrawal with ease.
 12-step programs by Alcoholics Anonymous and Narcotics Anonymous are examples of social detox programs.

 Quitting cold turkey is the most common method addicts use to attain sobriety.
 Less than 5% of people manage to treat their addictions, with the rest falling back to drug dependence because of cravings and withdrawal symptoms.
 This technique can be deadly when a person suddenly stops using a stimulant, alcohol, or an opioid.

 Although uncommon in modern day detoxification processes, ultra-rapid detox was common in the 90s.
 The method involved sedating patients during the detoxification process so that they could sleep through most of the symptoms.
 However, the method proved ineffective as patients experienced severe symptoms as soon as they wake up.

-On average, detox treatment should take about a month, but it can take less or more time depending on various factors.
+On average, detox treatment should take about 7-10 days, but it can take less or more time depending on various factors.
 Age, type of addiction, co-occurring chronic illnesses, duration of addiction and family history are some of the factors that can influence the length of treatment.

 The first three weeks are intense, and individuals usually experience physical withdrawal symptoms like sweating, diarrhea, vomiting, and nausea.
 The effects of most of these symptoms can be reduced through medications.